Yasser1098/Smartwatch-Sentiment-Analysis-and-Visualization-from-Noon-E-commerce-Data/README.md

-# Smartwatch-Sentiment-Analysis-and-Visualization-from-Noon-E-commerce-Data
-Project Overview
+📊 Smartwatch Sentiment Analysis and Visualization from Noon E-commerce Data Project Overview
 This project involves scraping data about smartwatches from the Noon e-commerce website using Python.
 The primary goal was to perform sentiment analysis on customer comments and visualize the results using Power BI.

-Libraries and Tools Used
+🛠️ Libraries and Tools Used
 Python: For data scraping and sentiment analysis BeautifulSoup and requests: For web scraping
 Selenium and webdriver_manager: For handling dynamic web pages